NCATSTranslator/Data-Access-Working-Group/data-tiers.md

 - Assumed to only support 1-hop associations (or associations by entity-based lookup)
 - Interfaces with Retriever through either TRAPI or bespoke REST model via x-bte annotation
 - No guarantees about performance
-- Sub-queried by Retriever in all normal cases of Shepherd queries
+- Sub-queried in background by Retriever during regular query execution in order to cache knowledge

-  - Unlike Tiers 1 & 0, however, these sub-queries are not awaited by query graph execution and must not contribute to Retriever query processing time
-  - Retriever shall make available some flag by which a client may request that these sub-queries are awaited
+Use case:

+- Testing ground for APIs where knowledge source dump is less accessible
+- The client wants absolute maximum possible coverage, using Tier 2 in combination with Tier 1, at potentially extreme performance cost